 The Team

 Meet the team behind IDGlobal!
 Our team is a dynamic group of renowned professors, dedicated activists, and young researchers from diverse backgrounds, all working together to promote inclusion and drive social impact through academic research.
-Under the leadership of Prof. Carlos Portugal Gouvêa and supported by a network of committed professionals, we actively foster talent from historically excluded groups and strengthen the creation of transformative knowledge.
+We actively foster talent from historically excluded groups and strengthen the creation of transformative knowledge, supported by a network of committed professionals.
 Discover the people behind this movement!

 MEMBERS